Will Xavier cover the spread vs. Winthrop? Betting Trends, Record ATS

 Sportsbook Promo Codes

-- The Eagles have played as an underdog of +550 or more just one time this year and came away with a loss in that game.
+- Xavier has been the favorite in six games this season and won three (50%) of those contests.

+- The Musketeers are 3-1 this season when entering a game favored by -800 or more on the moneyline.

-- The moneyline set for this matchup implies Winthrop has a 15.4% chance of coming away with a victory in the contest.
+- Oddsmakers have implied with the moneyline set for this matchup that Xavier has a 88.9% chance to win.

 Xavier vs. Winthrop Over/Under Stats